ropensci/osfr/README.md

 ### Managing Projects

-You can use osfr to create projects, add sub-components, create directories, and upload files.
+You can use osfr to create projects, add sub-components or directories, and upload files.
 See the [Getting Started vignette](http://centerforopenscience.github.io/osfr/articles/getting_started.html) to learn more about building projects with osfr, but here is a quick example in which we: